What Does Contingent Mean in Real Estate?

 1. Inspection Contingency

-We already touched on an inspection contingency, but it’s worth noting that it has become so commonplace that the vast majority of sellers simply expect it.
+An inspection period is often known as a "due diligence" period in most states.
+This contingency has become so commonplace that the vast majority of sellers expect it and typical agree to it.
 Who wouldn’t want to have an expert inspect a home before they take out a mortgage to purchase it?

-Many sellers will hire their own inspectors before even putting their home on the market, just to make sure they’re not going to run into any problems.
+Some sellers will even hire their own inspectors before even putting their home on the market, just to make sure they’re not going to run into any problems.

 2. Appraisal Contingency

-Most lenders will insist an appraisal is done before they’ll provide funds to a buyer.
-After all, they want to be certain they’re not lending any more money than is absolutely required for the house.
+All lenders will require that an appraisal is done before they’ll provide funds to a buyer.
+Some exceptions exist, if the buyer has a very large down-payment and the home qualifies for a "desk appraisal" - which is an automated valuation.
+The lender wants to be certain they’re not lending any more money than is absolutely required for the house after taking into account the down-payment made by the buyer.

-Of course, buyers should be just as insistent.
+Of course, when it comes to the value of a property and the purchase price, homebuyers should also want to verify the home value.
 No one wants to spend more than they need to on anything, much less an investment as big as a home.

 With an appraisal contingency, the buyer is stating that they won’t pay more than the amount the appraiser values the home at.
-So, the seller either has to match it or let them opt out of the deal altogether.
+So, if the appraisal comes in lower than the contract price, the buyer has an opportunity to re-negotiate the price or terminate the contract.

-One of the reasons it’s a really good idea to get preapproved for a mortgage is because you don’t want to go to the trouble of finding your perfect home and getting an offer accepted only to learn you can’t get the loan you need to follow through.
+One of the reasons it’s a really good idea to get preapproved for a mortgage is because you don’t want to go to the trouble of finding your perfect home and getting an offer accepted only to discover that you can’t get the loan you need to follow through.

 4. Title Contingency